halvardssm/stdext/sql/README.md

 Inspired by [rust sqlx](https://docs.rs/sqlx/latest/sqlx/index.html) and [go sql](https://pkg.go.dev/database/sql).

-The goal for this package is to have a standard interface for SQL like database clients that can be used in Deno, Node and other JS runtimes.
+The goal for this package is to have a standard interface for SQL-like database clients that can be used in Deno, Node and other JS runtimes.

 ## Usage